 I’m a clean freak and I hate it when the closets, cabinets and garage start to get cluttered with stuff that we don’t even use.
 I’m always amazed at how accomplished I feel after a yard sale and how one year later, we have accumulated more “trash”.

 All the men in our family loath yard sales and always try to convince us to just donate everything.
 We get up in the wee hours of the morning while it is still dark and set out tables and price things for little of nothing.
 But, although it is a lot of work, I like visiting with the neighbors who show up to see what kind of “trash” we have to sell and counting the little handful of money we have accumulated at the end of the day.
-I like sitting in my lawn chair and drinking coffee and eating donuts while the sun comes up waiting for the customers to come.
+I like sitting in my lawn chair and drinking coffee, while the sun comes up, waiting for the customers to come.

 What I love the most is the clean organized house and garage I have for a little while longer once we haul off whatever we didn’t sell, sweep out the garage and put away the tables.
 So, I keep rustling up those items and having yard sells every spring.
 It’s what I do.